Tennis court: Grass courts

 Grass courts are the fastest type of courts in common use.
 They consist of grass grown on very hard-packed soil, which adds additional variables: bounces depend on how healthy the grass is, how recently it has been mowed, and the wear and tear of recent play.
 Points are usually very quick where fast, low bounces keep rallies short, and the serve plays a more important role than on other surfaces.
-Grass courts tend to favour serve-and-volley tennis players.
+Grass courts thus tend to favour serve-and-volley tennis players.

 Grass courts were once among the most common tennis surfaces, but are now rare due to high maintenance costs, as they must be watered and mown often, and take a longer time to dry after rain than hard courts.

 Historically for the Grand Slams grass courts have been used at Wimbledon since 1877, the US Open from 1881 to 1974, and the Australian Open from 1905 to 1987.

 Hard courts

-Hard courts are made of uniform rigid material, often covered with an acrylic surface layer to offer greater consistency of bounce than other outdoor surfaces.
-Hard courts can vary in speed, though they are faster than clay but not as fast as grass courts.
+Hardcourts are made of uniform rigid material, often covered with an acrylic surface layer to offer greater consistency of bounce than other outdoor surfaces.
+Hardcourts can vary in speed, though they are faster than clay but not as fast as grass courts.
 The quantity of sand added to the paint can greatly affect the rate at which the ball slows down.
+As well as acrylic, asphalt and concrete are also examples of hardcourt surfaces.

-The US Open is played on Laykold while the Australian Open is played on GreenSet, both acrylic-topped hard court surfaces.
+The US Open is played on Laykold while the Australian Open is played on GreenSet, both acrylic-topped hardcourt surfaces.

-Historically for the Grand Slams hard courts have been used at the US Open since 1978 and the Australian Open since 1988.
+Historically for the Grand Slams hardcourts have been used at the US Open since 1978 and the Australian Open since 1988.